elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

 # Handling Game States

-Since this isn't book about game programming, we won't have time to delve too deeply into the topic of game design.
+This isn't necessarily a book about game programming, so we won't have time to delve too deeply into the topic of game design.
 But we still want our minigames to be fun, and one way to do this is to be thoughtful about gameplay.

 ## Game State

-Let's begin by thinking about how we want our game to start, and also how we want it to end.
+Let's begin by thinking about how we want our game to start and how we want it to end.
 It looks like our game is going to be a simple race against the clock to collect items.
-We don't have some amazing plot to add yet, because we really want to focus on the core gameplay being fun first.
+We don't have some amazing plot to add yet, because we really want to focus on the core gameplay being fun.

 The starting state should be pretty straightforward.
-We just want a simple text screen that appears with some basic instructions, and perhaps an indicator of which key to press to start the game.
+We just want a simple text screen that appears with basic instructions, and an indicator of which key to press to start the game.

 We'll also want to add states for when the game is currently being played, a success state for when the player wins, and a game over screen.